 Subject to some exceptions that are set out in privacy law, you can gain access to the personal information that we hold about you.
 You will need to be in a position to verify your identity.
 There are some exceptions to providing access, such as when opinions have been provided confidentially in the course of our performing reference checks and access would impact on the privacy rights of other people.

 We might impose a moderate charge in providing access.
-Our Privacy Coordinator would discuss this with you.
+Our Operations Lead would discuss this with you.
 We will generally respond to your request for access within five (5) working days.

 If you find that personal information that we hold about you is inaccurate, out of date, incomplete, irrelevant or misleading, you can ask us to correct it by contacting us.
 We will take such steps as are reasonable in the circumstances to correct that information to ensure that, having regard to the purpose for which it is held, the information is accurate, up to date, complete, relevant and not misleading.

 Please advise us if you wish to be removed from our recruitment software system.
 We will amend your status to “inactive” and will remove information that we have no present need for or obligation to retain.